-- Certified LEED Platinum for Existing Buildings and LEED Gold for Core and Shell.
+- Certified LEED Platinum for Existing Buildings, LEED Gold for Core and Shell, and LEED Silver for Commercial Interiors.

-- Innovative water and energy saving use of water from the Chicago River.
+- Innovative water- and energy-saving features include the use of water from the Chicago River.
 The water is brought into the building to reject heat from the chillers, saving millions of gallons of water and chemicals each year.
 The building’s cooling system utilizes river water in lieu of domestic water as the condenser water for the HVAC system.
 This eliminated the need for cooling towers on the roof of the building and the need to rely on domestic water.

 - The tower is extremely energy-efficient with a façade clad in articulated glass and stainless steel.
 The curtain wall and internal space planning maximize the introduction of daylight while minimizing solar gain.